DIPEx Charity

-DIPEx (Database of Individual Patient Experiences) is an Oxford, England-based health charity that works closely with many researchers including the Health Experiences Research Group at University of Oxford to disseminate research into personal experiences of health and illness.
-The charity publishes its works through the website healthtalk.org, which features interviews of people talking about their experiences of living with a range of health conditions and are aimed at patients, their carers, family and friends, doctors, nurses and other healthcare professionals.
+Dipex is a United Kingdom-based health charity that publishes the websites healthtalk.org, and socialcaretalk.org.
+Both feature interviews of people sharing their experiences of health and social care.

 History

 DIPEx was established in 2001 by GP Dr Ann McPherson CBE and clinical pharmacologist Andrew Herxheimer after their own experiences of illness.
 Ann had been diagnosed with breast cancer and although she knew all the medical information, couldn't find anyone else to talk to about the personal and emotional side of having the disease.
 This, and Herxheimer's experience of knee replacement surgery, prompted them to come up with the idea of a patient experience website.
 A small group of people from various backgrounds were asked to join a Steering Group and after many meetings around McPherson's kitchen table, the idea came into being with the help of Lion New Media (part of Lion Television).

-Methods

-The interviews featured on the websites are carried out through in-depth qualitative research into over 100 different illnesses and health conditions.
+The interviews featured on the websites are carried out through in-depth qualitative research.
 Research is undertaken by many different research institutes.
-Oxford's Health Experiences Research Group research group is a key contributor.
-HERG has been rated as a highly performing primary care department in the country in research assessments.